 Figuring the final rate for Business B requires us to subtract the actual cost of the transaction from the processor’s bundled rate, but it’s not that easy.
 Since we’re dealing with a reward card the processor probably sent the transaction to the mid-qualified rate tier.
 So, let’s subtract the actual cost of 1.76% plus $0.1225 from the processor’s rate of 2.25% plus $0.25.
 This leaves us with a markup of 0.49% plus $0.1275.

-As you can see there's a lot of guess work with tiered pricing in trying to figure out which tier to use when calculating a processor's markup.
-Perhaps more importantly than the guesswork is the fact that tiered pricing results in a greater markup and overall processing expense.
+As you can see there’s a lot of guess work with tiered pricing.
+Perhaps more importantly, tiered pricing results in a greater markup and overall processing expense.

 It’s also important to note that with bundled pricing, a processor can change which transactions are charged according to which “rate” at any time.
 Just because a transaction with one type of card is considered “qualified” once doesn’t mean that the processor won’t charge the more expensive “non-qualified” rate for the same type of card in the future.
 With pass-through pricing, you won’t have to worry about that.
 The processor’s markup will remain the same no matter what, making it easier to see what you’re paying and to find the lowest cost option.